swesterfeld/liquidsfz/README.md

 The liquidsfz command line program can be used like this:

     liquidsfz ~/sfz/SalamanderGrandPianoV3_44.1khz16bit/SalamanderGrandPianoV3.sfz

+Or if you want to load a Hydrogen drumkit, like this:

+    liquidsfz /usr/share/hydrogen/data/drumkits/GMRockKit/drumkit.xml

 liquidsfz works as jack client with midi input and audio ouput.
 If you connect the jack midi input / audio output using a patchbay, you can send midi events